 Grade Grade Description Application R Repeat Students may repeat a course/module in which F was earned.
-Upon successful completion, the prior grade will convert to an R. Any clock hours granted for that course/module will be removed, and it will not be included in GPA calculations. w Withdrawal Student Withdrawal from a course after the last date to drop, generally no later than the 3 ^{rd.} day of the module.
+Upon successful completion, the prior grade will convert to an R. Any clock hours granted for that course/module will be removed, and it will not be included in GPA calculations.
+W Withdrawal Withdrawal from a course after the last date to drop Student Withdrawal from a course after the last date to drop, generally no later than the 3 ^{rd.} day of the module.
 AW Administrative Withdrawal Student removal from a course or program due to failure to comply with college policies or dismissal.